Oghma-Infinium/Vagabond/README.md

  - **Smoothcam**: Try out various presets included if you don't like the default camera.
  - **Lamas tinyhud**: Default settings might make the hud widget look wrong on some screen resolutions.
 Adjust the settings here.
+ 	- If you play on keyboard and mouse you might want to just completely disable or uninstall Lama's tinyhud as the mod is only useful for controller users.

 ## Updating the modlist